AriFordsham/GHCWiki/data-parallel/benchmark-status.md

 Hardware spec: 1x 1.4GHz UltraSPARC T2; 8 cores/processors with 8 hardware threads/core; 4MB on-die L2 cache per processor; FB-DIMM; Solaris 5.10

-Software spec: GHC 6.11 (from end of Feb 09); gccfss 4.0.4 (gcc front-end with Sun compiler backend)
+Software spec: GHC 6.11 (from end of Feb 09) with gcc 4.1.2 for Haskell code; gccfss 4.0.4 (gcc front-end with Sun compiler backend) for C code (as it generates code that is more than twice as fast for numeric computations than vanilla gcc)

 <table><tr><th>**Program**</th>
 <th>**Problem size**</th>